Wellbeing

 We see wellbeing as a proactive, community-wide commitment.
 Our PSHE curriculum, assemblies, and everyday classroom practice equip pupils with the tools to understand their emotions, develop resilience, build positive relationships, and ask for help when they need it.
 Children are taught to recognise their strengths, reflect on challenges, and show compassion and empathy towards others.

 Our buddy system is another vital strand of pastoral life.
 Each new pupil is paired with an older child who supports their transition and helps them feel at home.
-In Year 6, buddies take on greater responsibilities, becoming role models and forming strong bonds with the younger children.
-This system builds confidence, leadership and connection, while reinforcing our values of kindness, service and care.
+In Year 6, buddies take on greater responsibilities, becoming role models and forming strong bonds with younger children.
+This system builds confidence, leadership, and connection, while reinforcing our values of kindness, service, and care.

-We also care deeply about staff wellbeing, recognising that a flourishing adult community is essential in modelling healthy habits and attitudes to the children.
-Our school culture is one of openness, kindness and collaboration.
+We care deeply about staff wellbeing, recognising that a flourishing adult community is essential in modelling healthy habits and attitudes to the children.
+Our school culture is one of openness, kindness, and collaboration.
+Staff receive ongoing professional development to support pupil mental health, including recognising signs of distress and fostering a culture of care.